cncf/clone-page-tree/readme.txt

 1. "Clone Page Tree" action.

 == Changelog ==

+= 0.1.2 =
+* Enables action for all posts, pages, and CPTs

 = 0.1.1 =
 * Fixes issue with missing backslashes in a cloned page